Doctors’ Notes

 A WORD ABOUT SAFETY

-A recent study — we linked to a story about it here on the Kids Plus Facebook stage — showed that by the time they are eaten, many school lunches have reached an unsafe temperature and may pose a risk for food-borne illness.
+A 2011 study showed that by the time they are eaten, many school lunches have reached an unsafe temperature and may pose a risk for food-borne illness.
 To keep foods at an appropriate temperature, be sure to use an insulated lunchbox or bag, and keep cold foods cold by packing them with two ice packs or a frozen water bottle.
 You can also freeze certain items, such as yogurt, so it helps keep everything cold and is thawed and ready to eat by the time lunch rolls around.

-Anne Marie Kuchera, our Kids Plus Nutrition Consultant, is a Licensed Professional Counselor and Registered Dietitian.
+Anne Marie Kuchera is a Licensed Professional Counselor and Registered Dietitian.